Why Your Fear of Growing Old Has Value

 - More time is spent doctoring and

-- Mental and physical disability take over lives.
+- Mental and physical disabilities take over lives.

 As a result of these issues, people socialize less, stay home more and live in constant fear of falling or being struck with a serious illness.
 If you are lucky, you have loved ones who can help you or enough money to hire people for assistance.
 If not, you struggle and live in fear until finally you are forced to move into some sort of supervised living facility.